pybind/pybind11/docs/compiling.rst

 .. note::

-    The main drawback to this method is that a `PEP 517`_ compiant build tool, such as Pip 10+, is required for this approach to work; older versions of Pip completely ignore this file.
+    The main drawback to this method is that a `PEP 517`_ compliant build tool, such as Pip 10+, is required for this approach to work; older versions of Pip completely ignore this file.
 If you distribute binaries (called wheels in Python) using something like `cibuildwheel`_, remember that ``setup.py``